The Stellar decomposition: A compact representation for simplicial complexes and beyond: Stellar trees

 \subsection{Encoding}

-We represent the containment hierarchy \h\ using an explicit pointer-based data structure, in which the blocks of \h\ use a type of \texttt{Node} structure that changes state from leaf to internal block during the generation process of a Stellar tree (described in detail in Section~\ref{sec:stellar_tree_generation}).
+We represent the containment hierarchy \h\ using an explicit pointer-based data structure, in which the blocks of \h\ use a type of \texttt{Node} structure that changes state from leaf to internal block during the generation process of a Stellar tree.

 We use a \emph{brood-based} encoding~\cite{Hunter1991Classification}, where each block in \h\ encodes a pointer to its parent block and a single pointer to its brood of children.
 This reduces the overall storage since leaves do not need to encode pointers to their children, and also allows us to use the same representation for n-dimensional quadtrees and kD-trees.
-We explicitly encode all internal blocks, but only represent leaf blocks \B\ in \h\ with non-empty maps \PhiMap(\B).
+We explicitly encode all internal blocks, but only represent leaf blocks \R\ in \h\ with non-empty maps \PhiMap(\R).

 \NOTA{ \kennyComment{Do either of you have access to \cite{Hunter1991Classification}?
 I found the reference in \cite{Lacoste2007Appearance}, but couldn't access the paper. \\ \textbf{R}: no chance also from UMD library.. we do not have the Wiley subscription} }